ejin700/protein-research/README.md

-# protein-research
+# Protein Research
+Summer Research at the National Institute of Standards and Technology (NIST), Summer 2016

+## Background

+## Project Details
-This program datamines the UniProt website for sequences that have experimentally proven n-linked glycosylation sites.
-It can also perform some statistical analysis on the output data.
-To use this program:
+This program data-mines the UniProt website for sequences that have experimentally proven n-linked glycosylation sites.
+It then expands the search and aligns all sequences of a given protein using the Clustal Omega alignment software.
+From there, it performs statistical analyses on the alignments to predict significant potential glycosylation sites.

+## Data Sources
+Protein sequencing data was taken from [UniProt](http://www.uniprot.org/).

+## Technology
+This program was written using Python 3.
+It uses the BioPython, tqdm, and Bioservices packages, and the Clustal Omega alignment software.
+In order to generate colored html files, the ansifilter program is run from the command line.

 1).
 Run info_tester.py
 	-requires BioPython, tqdm, Bioservices packages